by Pat Goss

 PAT GOSS: O.K.
 I tell my customers that.
-And the first thing I hear is, oh I don’t need to check my tire pressure I’ve got PPMS and the light will come on.
+And the first thing I hear is, oh I don’t need to check my tire pressure I’ve got TPMS and the light will come on.

 MATT EDMONDS: And that light will come on if one of your tires goes down, but if you have an indirect system which really is just using wheel sensors, all four of your tires will go down at the same rate 1-2 pounds a month and you’ll never get a warning.
 When that pressures does go down damage can happen.

-PAT GOSS: O.K., so PPMS is just for extreme situations.
+PAT GOSS: O.K., so TPMS is just for extreme situations.

 MATT EDMONDS: It is, absolutely.

 MATT EDMONDS: Well, when that pressure goes down as we talked about with a TPMS system you may get to a point where you’re low enough damage has happened.
 This is not the way you want to look at the sidewalls of your tires.
 This has been damaged.
 The tire has come apart.
 And when we see tires like this obviously that’s catastrophic.
 Unfortunately, you can run a tire low, not see any damage on the outside of the tire and inside you’ve got this.
 And that crumb rubber, and what we see here in this jar came out of one tire that had been run low, looked perfectly fine on the outside someone re-inflated that tire, drove on it and ended up with this.

 PAT GOSS: O.K. so if it’s run low, check the inside of the tire.

 MATT EDMONDS: Absolutely.